azhen7/backup-files/calculator/README.md

 All the other files contain header file definitions and functions which I need in my calculator.

-I will add things (and potentially bug fix things) to the calculator on a daily basis.
+I will add things (and potentially bug fix things) to the calculator on a daily basis when I have time.